 Penetrating Abdominal Injury

-What is a penetrating abdominal injury?
+What do I need to know about a penetrating abdominal injury?

 What are the signs and symptoms of a penetrating abdominal injury?

-- An open wound that may be bleeding
+- An open wound that may bleed

 - Abdominal pain, redness, and swelling

 - Bruises, swelling, or scratches on the abdomen

 - Nausea or vomiting